holmanl/Starbucks/README.md

 # Starbucks Marketing Analysis

 ## Purpose
-To create a model that can predict whether a marketing initiative will work on a customer based on the characteristics of the offer and the customer.
+To create a model that can predict whether a marketing initiative would work on a customer based on the characteristics of the offer and the customer.

 ## Files
 * Blog Post.xslx - complete report on the findings of the exploratory analysis and how a model was made